White Sands National Park Camping Guide

 Oliver Lee Memorial State Park Campground

 Oliver Lee Memorial State Park Campground sits 25 minutes southeast of White Sands at the mouth of Dog Canyon.
-This scenic desert campground features around 40 sites (some with water/electric hookups, others primitive tent sites), each with a picnic table and fire ring.
+This desert campground features around 44 sites -- 15 with water and electric hookups, the rest primitive tent sites -- each with a picnic table and fire ring.
 Towering canyon cliffs and a historic ranch house provide a dramatic backdrop, and the trailhead for the Dog Canyon hike starts here.
 Campground amenities include flush restrooms, hot showers, and a visitor center.
-Many campers praise the quiet atmosphere, starry skies, and beautiful sunrise views over the Tularosa Basin.
+2026 note: Entrance construction is ongoing through June 2026; the group area and dump station are closed during this period, causing potential entry delays.
+Sites 1 and 2 are set off from the main loop and offer the best privacy and views; sites 9-13 sit closest to the construction zone and may experience more noise.
+Cell coverage is mixed: AT&T 5G is excellent, Verizon LTE is good, T-Mobile coverage is limited.
+Book through ReserveAmerica; first-come spots occasionally available for walk-ins.

 Alamogordo / White Sands KOA

 Alamogordo / White Sands KOA is a full-service private campground in the town of Alamogordo, about 15 miles from the dunes.
-It offers a range of accommodations -- RV sites with full hookups (water, sewer, 30/50-amp electric), grassy tent sites, and a few cabins -- all arranged in a clean, well-kept park.
+It offers RV sites with full hookups (water, sewer, 30/50-amp electric), grassy tent sites with adjustable spotlights, and a few cabins -- all arranged in a clean, well-kept park.
 Amenities include a swimming pool, playground, dog park, free Wi-Fi, laundry, and modern bathhouses with hot showers.
-The friendly KOA staff are known to loan out sand sleds for free.
-With stores, restaurants, and the New Mexico Space Museum nearby, this campground makes a convenient, family-friendly base camp for White Sands adventures.
+The friendly staff loan out sand sleds for free.
+Cell coverage is excellent for all major carriers (AT&T, Verizon, T-Mobile 5G).
+One reviewer notes that water pressure at showers runs around 155 psi -- bring a water-pressure regulator if you're connecting an RV.
+2026 note: The KOA is not accepting reservations March 1-21, 2026 due to a sewer-line collapse; plan alternative accommodations during those dates.
+With stores, restaurants, and the New Mexico Space Museum nearby, this campground makes a convenient, family-friendly base camp for White Sands.

 Dog Canyon

 Dog Canyon is a dispersed camping area on BLM land near the base of the Sacramento Mountains (about 8 miles south of Alamogordo).
-Camping here is free and primitive -- there are no marked campsites or facilities -- but campers can choose among numerous flat spots for tents or small RVs with incredible open space and mountain views.
-Visitors report that Dog Canyon is very quiet and seldom crowded, offering true solitude under the desert sky.
-Campfires are permitted (bring your own wood and fire pan), and cell service is spotty but present.
+Camping here is free and primitive -- there are no marked campsites or facilities -- but campers can choose among numerous flat spots for tents or small RVs with open space and mountain views.
+Dyrt reviewers report that Dog Canyon is very quiet and seldom crowded, offering genuine solitude under the desert sky.
+Most roads in are accessible to standard vehicles, though some spurs are rough and high ground clearance is recommended on the rougher side roads.
+Cell service is solid: T-Mobile and AT&T provide excellent 5G coverage; Verizon coverage is good LTE.
+Campfires are permitted (bring your own wood and fire pan).
+Note that the dump station at Oliver Lee is closed through June 2026, so plan waste disposal accordingly.
 It's roughly a 30-minute drive from here to White Sands National Park.

 White Sands Culinary Camp

 White Sands Culinary Camp is a unique private camping experience located in the foothills near Sunspot, about 15-20 miles from White Sands.
-This small-scale campground (just a few sites) is hosted by a professional chef, earning its culinary name -- campers can arrange to enjoy gourmet meals prepared on-site.
+This small-scale campground (just a few sites) is hosted by a professional chef -- campers can arrange to enjoy gourmet meals prepared on-site.
 Accommodations range from tent sites to small RV spots (up to 40' rigs), all set on a rustic property with sweeping views of Gobbler Knob and the Sacramento Mountains.
 The vibe is intimate and family- and pet-friendly.
 There are no hookups (water is available from a spigot near the host's house and a composting toilet is on-site).
-Guests love the combination of seclusion, stargazing, and the chance to savor restaurant-quality food after a day on the dunes.
+Guests enjoy the combination of seclusion, stargazing, and the chance to savor restaurant-quality food after a day on the dunes.

 White Sands Campground Comparison Table